hellocomrade/ArcObject/README.md

 Now, we have reached the origin: ArcPy communicate with ArcObject through "arcgisscripting", who is the predecessor of ArcPy.
 You will not find arcgisscripting inside ArcPy folder, it actually resides at "C:\Program Files (x86)\ArcGIS\Desktop10.2\bin", with the name of "arcgisscripting.pyd", which is actually a DLL.

-As we discussed in the previous and this charpter, because of interoperability with COM, you should expect some performance loss if you use ArcPy not ArcObject.
+As we discussed in the previous and this chapter, because of interoperability with COM, you should expect some performance loss if you use ArcPy not ArcObject.
 How much loss you may get is really depending on the tasks.
 Here is a benchmark I fuond on Internet against ArcGIS 9.3.
 Let's hope ESRI is making a better job now.

 ![benchmark_arcpy](https://github.com/hellocomrade/ArcObject/blob/master/lesson4/20140712032424890.png)

-Again, This charpter is meant to help you understand what made of ArcPy.
+Again, This chapter is meant to help you understand what made of ArcPy.
 Both ArcObject and ArcPy are great tools for different scenarios.
 If you'd like to know more about ArcPy, I recommend ESRI's repos on github [here](https://github.com/Esri/solutions-geoprocessing-toolbox).
 Let me know if you can find any expensive geoprocessing function called inside a huge loop. :)

 Enjoy!